phanxuanquang/AskDB/README.md

 Whether you're working with SQL Server, MySQL, PostgreSQL, or SQLite, AskDB has got you covered.
 Switch between databases seamlessly, all within the same intuitive interface.
    - Seamlessly connects with SQL Server, MySQL, PostgreSQL, and SQLite
-   - One tool to rule them all – no need for multiple query tools
+   - Be able to analyze up to 500 tables

 5. **Intelligent Query Suggestions**